 There are other ways to get people on your blog like Facebook, Instagram, email marketing, Quora, etc. but Pinterest and SEO are the best ones.

 Learn Pinterest and SEO first and then you can experiment with other things.

 Pinterest is a great place to start promoting your blog.

 In my SECOND month of blogging, I had over 5k blog views from Pinterest.
 And now I get 30,000+ blog views a month from Pinterest!

 To get started with Pinterest take my FREE 3-day course where I’ll teach you how to set up your account and optimize your profile with the right keywords!

-The next things you should focus on is SEO.
+The next things you should focus on is Search Engine Optimization (SEO).

 It takes around 6 months for a new blog to start seeing organic traffic, that’s why you want to start working on your SEO as soon as possible.